Augustin007/anremithrl-s-guide-to-earendor/Timeline/8 The Age of Wandering/The Age of Wandering.md

 People are scattered, don't know what is going on.
 Most information is lost.
 Several species are extinct from the sundering war and the time after it.
 The elves mantain their dominance as a mortal species.

-Marin Brial developed mapping techniques and put together a lot of geometry and trigonometry.
-He also discovered spherical geometries and used it in his mappings
 Eleutheros and Feullin studied the residual magical energies from the Sundered War, developing spells to cleanse and rejuvenate the land
 The Faeries, who fought under Asmodeus, are hated.
 But Asmodeus gives them a last gift to help them escape into small pockets between the planes with illusions.
 The gnomes who fought against their creator, are forgiven.
 The faeries are slowly forgiven over time, but never trusted.
 The Faeries often curse or bless people who interfere with them, creating several of the beastfolk.